grombor/grombor/README.md

 ## Hi, I am Kamil 🤗
 ### I am engaged at the Clanhouse as Marketing Manager and Tester at the moment.
 In the future I wish to take a seat in a IT industry.

-** I work as Marketing Specialist.
+** I work as Product Manager.
-My job is to inspire, inform, and acquire customers. 💡 I create blogs, graphics, illustrations and movies.**
+My job is to inspire, inform, and acquire customers. 💡 I create content (blogs, graphics, illustrations and movies) and server as trusted source of product info**

 <!--
 **grombor/grombor** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.